 #16 fun fact about pizza: … and Italians gets the silver medal

 With their 16 pounds each every year, Italians reach second place in the list of people eating the most pizza.
+Might be one of the most interesting facts about pizza in Italy, that Italians aren’t actually the ones who eat the most pizza.
+They are just the second!

 #17 Saturday is the best day…

 Saturday is the best day to eat pizza.
 According to research, Saturdays are the day of the week people enjoy pizza the most.
+This is one of the most interesting facts about pizza in Italy, and it is really true.
+Italians as well, go to eat pizza mostly on Saturday nights.

 #18 the majority of people prefer thin pizza crust